fallahn/xygine/tutorial/part_3/readme.md

         }
     }

-The function getEntities() returns a vector of entities which are active in the current system.
+The function `getEntities()` returns a vector of entities which are active in the current system.
 By taking this and iterating over it, we can update each entity one at a time.
-For each entity then, we find its Ball component and check its state.
-If it is currently Waiting... do nothing.
-The Ball is on the Paddle.
-If the Ball is Active, on the other hand, then move it by its velocity multiplied by the Ball::Speed constant multiplied by the frame time.
+For each entity then, we find its `Ball` component and check its state.
+If it is currently `Waiting`... do nothing.
+The `Ball` is on the `Paddle`.
+If the `Ball` is `Active`, on the other hand, then move it by its velocity multiplied by the `Ball::Speed` constant multiplied by the frame time.

-After the ball is moved there is a simple check which takes the Scene size and looks to see if the Ball is still within the Scene area.
+After the ball is moved there is a simple check which takes the `Scene` size and looks to see if the `Ball` is still within the `Scene` area.
 If it is not the ball entity is destroyed.
-This will be removed once collision is implemented, but for now it's required for testing.
+This will be removed once collision is implemented, but for now it'll do for testing.

-Before we can start testing though the BallSystem has to be added to the Scene.
-Open the GameState.cpp file, include BallSystem.hpp and add an instance of the system to the Scene in createScene(), on the line before adding the SpriteSystem.
+Before we can start testing though the `BallSystem` has to be added to the `Scene`.
+Open the GameState.cpp file, include BallSystem.hpp and add an instance of the system to the `Scene` in `createScene()`, on the line before adding the `SpriteSystem`.

     m_gameScene.addSystem<BallSystem>(messageBus);

-Unlike the paddle the Ball isn't created once in createScene().
-When the game runs we'll want to request multiple balls, so add a new function called spawnBall() to GameState.
+Unlike the paddle the `Ball` isn't created once in `createScene()`.
+When the game runs we'll want to request multiple balls, so add a new function called `spawnBall()` to `GameState`.

 When the ball is spawned into the game it needs to be placed on the the paddle and follow the paddle around until it is launched.
-To do this we can create a Paddle component which references the active Ball entity.
+To do this we can create a `Paddle` component which references the active `Ball` entity.
 In BallSystem.hpp add a new struct

     struct Paddle final
     {
         xy::Entity ball;
     };

-and add an instance of it as a component to the paddle entity in createScene()
+and add an instance of it as a component to the paddle entity in `createScene()`

     entity.addComponent<Paddle>();

-As the Entity class is a handle for entities within the Scene it is also nullable and, in fact, is null by default.
-It has a function isValid() which returns true if the entity contains a valid handle.
-Using this we can tell whether or not the Paddle has a Ball entity waiting to be launched, and reset it as necessary with the spawnBall() function.
+As the Entity class is a handle for entities within the `Scene` it is also nullable and, in fact, is null by default.
+It has a function `isValid()` which returns true if the entity contains a valid handle.
+Using this we can tell whether or not the `Paddle` has a `Ball` entity waiting to be launched, and reset it as necessary with the `spawnBall()` function.

     void GameState::spawnBall()
     {